NeuralMMO/beta/rst/game_wiki.rst

   - These values add - lose 20 health if out of food and water per tick
   - If above half food and half water, agents regain 10 health per tick

+**Tick:** The simulation interval of the server; a timestep.
+With rendering enabled, the server targets 0.6s/tick.

-Agents can collect food and water.
+Agents can replenish food and water.
 Walking on a foliage tile restores food to 100.
-The foliage tile then decays and will respawn at a random time in the same place.
+The foliage tile then is harvested and will respawn at a random time in the same place.
 Walking adjacent to a water tile restores water to 100.
-Water tiles do not decay.
+Water tiles do not empty.

 About Combat
 ************

-Each Agent can attack one opponent per game tick.
-In a given tick, multiple enemy Agents can attack a single Agent.
+Each agent can attack one opponent per game tick.
+In a given tick, multiple enemy agents can attack a single agent.
 Agents select from Melee, Range, and Mage style attacks.
-An Agent's main combat skill is the one that they use the most / have the highest level in.
+An agent's main combat skill is the one that they use the most / have the highest level in.
 This is denoted by the hat they are wearing.

 Attack skills obey a rock-paper-scissors dominance relationship:
  - Melee beats Range
  - Range beats Mage
  - Mage beats Melee

-Attack range is 3 tiles, full sweep.
+Attack range is 3 tiles, full sweep view.

 **Insert Image**